 दशहरा - Dussehra - Destroying The Ravan Within

-A Special Message On Dussehra this year 2021.
+A Special Message on Dussehra this year 2023.

-A Godly message to overcome the five vices (lust, anger, greed, ego, attachment) which we call Ravan (Ravana) and to re-establish the inner kingdom of peace, purity, love, joy, and spiritual power.
-When the Soul who has fallen in the well of these five vices will now recognise its true spiritual identity as a child of the Supreme Soul (god) and thus receive the knowledge from the father (Shiv Baba).
+A Godly message to overcome the five vices (lust, anger, greed, ego, attachment) which we call Ravan (Ravana), and to re-establish the inner kingdom of peace, purity, love, joy, and spiritual power.
+When the Soul who has fallen in the well of these five vices will now recognise its true spiritual identity as a child of the Supreme Soul (god) and thus receive spiritual knowledge from the Father (Shiv Baba).

 Tip: You may also listen to this article (audio⇗)

 So let's explore the truth behind the celebration of Dussehra (Dushera) after the nine days of Navratri and why is Ravana burned on the 10th day?
 What does it mean?
 What does 10 heads of Ravan signify?
 Who are Sita and Rama?
 You will know them in this article.
 To read many such useful articles, visit our Articles section.